 I make this roasted pepper salsa with smoked paprika a lot.
 It's delicious, easy to make and healthy.

-You can buy preserved, ready-roasted peppers (bell peppers) in jars, which undoubtedly makes it even quicker to make, but I think it tastes better when you roast the peppers yourself.
+You can buy preserved, ready-roasted peppers (bell peppers) in jars, which undoubtedly makes it even quicker to make, but it's always healthier to cook from scratch.
+This way they are free from any chemical additives.
+I also think peppers tastes better when you roast them yourself.

 Kale is an incredibly healthy dark green vegetable.
 It contains a lot of vitamins and minerals and is rich in antioxidants and fibre.
 I always have curly kale at home and add it to a lot of different foods (see Eat your greens), like this roasted red pepper salsa.